Samsung YEPP: YP-T8

 The Samsung YP-T8 is a brand of portable digital media player.
 It weighs just under 2 ounces.
 It has an FM tuner and recorder, along with voice and radio recording capabilities.
-A built-in Lithium-Ion battery provides up to 20 hours of playback time.
+A built-in lithium-ion battery provides up to 20 hours of playback time.
 The player provides a 3D audio experience and has been given the Microsoft PlaysForSure certification.
 File formats supported by the player include MP3, WMA, WAV, Ogg Vorbis, and ASF.
 Video and Gaming capabilities are also featured with this device.
 In order to view videos, files are encoded to MPEG-4 format by the software provided.
 (This software only works in the Microsoft Windows operating system.)
 The device also provides the capability of storing and viewing pictures in JPEG format and text files in TXT format.
 Lastly, the YP-T8 supports a function uncommon for portable audio players: USB Hosting.

 It is available in 512 MB, 1 GB, and 2 GB versions.

 Files are transferred using the Media Transfer Protocol.
 The YP-T8 automatically finds all playable files that have been transferred.

 YP-T6

-The YP-T6 is 22×55×23mm, and weighs 30 g without battery.
+The YP-T6 is 22 mm × 55 mm × 23 mm, and weighs 30 g without battery.
 It is available in 128 MB, 256 MB, 512 MB and 1 GB versions, and has a small 3-line LCD screen.
 It can play MP3, Ogg Vorbis, ASF and WMA format files, and can record voice into MP3 at bit rates from 32 kbit/s to 128 kbit/s from a built-in microphone.
 It supports SRS WOW HD.
 It is powered by a single AAA battery, which the manufacturer says gives up to 20 hours of playing time.
 Versions for some markets also have an FM tuner.

 This player uses UMS with USB 2.0 support.
 After disconnecting from the computer, the YP-T6 automatically finds all playable files.